-Physicians initiating and supervising treatment with TYSABRI, radiologists who are involved in the differential diagnosis of PML, and HCPs involved in the administration of TYSABRI should be aware that opportunistic infections, including PML, may occur during TYSABRI therapy.
+Physicians initiating and supervising treatment with TYSABRI, radiologists who are involved in the differential diagnosis of PML, healthcare professionals outside a clinical setting involved in the administration of TYSABRI and patients self-administering and/or caregivers administering should be aware that opportunistic infections, including PML, may occur during TYSABRI therapy.
 An opportunistic infection is an infection due to an organism that generally does not cause disease or that causes only mild or self-limited disease, for example, oesophageal candidiasis, mycobacterial infections, and disseminated viral infections.
 Opportunistic infections occur in people with weakened immune systems.
 Cases of PML have been reported in patients during TYSABRI treatment and up to 6 months after the last dose of TYSABRI.
 Patients and their caregivers need to be advised of symptoms that may be indicative of early PML and continue to be vigilant through the treatment duration and 6 months after discontinuation (see Section 3.2, Appendix 3, and Appendix 4).